sitimarliana/sitimarliana/README.md

 ### What I currently Do

 - 🔭 I’m currently working at [Refactory](https://refactory.id/)
-- 🌾 I’m currently learning about (Automation with Cypress and  Katalon)
+- 🌾 I’m currently learning about (Automation with Robot Framework and  Katalon)
 - 📥 Reach out to me on LinkedIn [Siti Marliana](https://www.linkedin.com/in/siti-marliana/)
-- 💻 All about my experience [My CV/Resume](https://www.linkedin.com/in/siti-marliana/).
+- 💻 All about my experience [My CV/Resume](https://drive.google.com/file/d/1r7J0ZoCB6IERORi4hOfbU0dqrpcLKHdW/view?usp=drive_link).
-- 📑 All about my Project [Software QA](https://www.linkedin.com/in/siti-marliana/).
+- 📑 All about my Project [Software QA](https://sites.google.com/view/sitimarliana/).
 - 📑 All about my Project [Other](https://dribbble.com/sitimarliana).